unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-2.md

 <div class="rBorder" markdown="1">
 <span style="color:red">4. __Without entering the "correct" password, what is the minimum number of input characters needed to bypass the password check?__</span>

-If you read my deep explanation in question 1, then you would know that since __gets__ is being used, and the buffer is not being terminated at 15 chars, we would have to use a minimum number of 16 chars to overrun the buffer's boundary and overwrite to adjacent memory locations.
+If you actually read my explanation in question 1, then you would know that since __gets__ is being used, and the buffer is not being terminated at 15 chars... we would have to use a minimum number of 16 chars to overrun the buffer's boundary and overwrite to adjacent memory locations.

 ```c
 #include <stdio.h>